JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-07-16-i-was-published-in-this-week-in-spring-on-how-to-use-fongo-and-nosql-unit-to-test-spring-data-project-with-mongodb-junit-log4j.md

 layout: post
 title: "I was published in 'This Week in Spring' on How to use Fongo and nosql unit to test Spring Data project with MongoDB, JUnit, Log4J"
 description: "I was published in 'This Week in Spring' on How to use Fongo and nosql unit to test Spring Data project with MongoDB, JUnit, Log4J"
-categories: [ Spring, Java, JavaConfig, Programming, Spring Java Configuration, Fongo, NoSQL, Spring-Data, MongoDB ]
+categories: [ Spring, Java, JavaConfig, Programming, Spring Java Configuration, Fongo, NoSQL, Spring Data, MongoDB ]
-tags: [  Spring, Java, JavaConfig, Programming, Spring Java Configuration, Fongo, NoSQL, Spring-Data, MongoDB  ]
+tags: [  Spring, Java, JavaConfig, Programming, Spring Java Configuration, Fongo, NoSQL, Spring Data, MongoDB  ]
 comments: false
 ---